Welcome to my first ever blog traffic update.

-I joined about 15 group boards and started pinning on them.
-I would say this is the most effective way if you want to see your traffic coming from Pinterest even with fewer followers
+I joined about 15 group boards and started pinning to them.
+I would say this is the most effective way if you want to see traffic coming from Pinterest, even with fewer followers.

-Most of the traffic came from my participation in the groups.
+Most of the traffic came from my participation in Facebook groups.

 This was a BIG surprise for me; I was not sure if I would get any traffic from this social media channel at all.
 But as it turns out, StumbleUpon is my second biggest source of traffic.

 Once I knew it was bringing good traffic, I started making some changes to my profile.

 The things that helped me get some traction were